jeftegoes/EnglishStudyAndContent/README.md

 - I'm not your teacher.
 - He isn't my father.
-- She ins't my sister.
+- She isn't my sister.
 - It isn't hot/cold.
 - We aren't here.
 - You aren't at home.